jareware/css-architecture/README.md

 }
 ```

-We don't want to allow this, because we'd lose our safety net of knowing our local changes can never have global repercussions.
+We don't want to allow this, because we'd lose our safety net of local changes never having global repercussions.
+With the above code, `LoginForm.scss` is no longer the only place you need to check when modifying the appearance of the `LoginForm` component.
+Making changes gets scary again.
 So where do we draw the line between what's OK and what's a no-no?

 We want to respect the sandbox *inside* each child component, as we don't want to rely on its implementation details.
 It's a black box to us.
 What's *outside* the child component, conversely, is the sandbox of the parent, where it reigns supreme.
 The distinction between inside and outside emerges quite naturally from one of the most fundamental concepts in CSS: [the box model](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Box_Model/Introduction_to_the_CSS_box_model).